Author Diane Callahan coined the term Curio Fiction.

 Author Diane Callahan coined the term "Curio Fiction".

-For Callahan, curio fiction showcases familiar-yet-unfamiliar.
-“These stories place the fantastic alongside the mundane, yet their speculative elements feel subtle compared to other works classified as Fantasy or Science Fiction,” she said.
+For Callahan, curio fiction showcases familiar-yet-unfamiliar: “These stories place the fantastic alongside the mundane, yet their speculative elements feel subtle compared to other works classified as fantasy or science fiction,” she said.
 Think of novels like The Midnight Library by Matt Haig, or The Invisible Life of Addie LaRue by V.E.
 Schwab, or television shows like Pushing Daisies.

 Recommended article